 Minimum enrollment requirements.

 To maintain full-time status, a student must register for the minimum number of credit hours.
-This number varies depending on the student’s status in the program, funding source, and term (see chart below).
+This number varies depending on the student’s status in the program, funding source, and term.
 Full-time status is not always required for the summer term (see below).

-Students need a total of 80 credit hours for the completion of the PhD program: 36 credit hours come from required courses and the remainder comes from electives, independent studies, and dissertation research.
+Students need a total of 80 credit hours for the completion of the PhD program: 45 credit hours come from required courses, including elective course hours and independent studies.
+The remaining 35 hours come from dissertation research or other coursework deemed necessary.
 Students with an MA from another program can transfer 30 credit hours that count towards the 80-credit-hour requirement; however, transfer credit cannot be used to replace required classes.

 You can use the charts below to visualize your minimal enrollment requirements for the semester before and after candidacy.
 This chart includes requirements for international students entering the PhD program in Autumn or Spring.
 Federal regulations specify that while students can be enrolled in as many online credits as they would like, international students cannot use more than three (3) online credits to count toward their full-time enrollment minimums.
 Students pursuing a Curricular Practical Training (CPT) experience may have different enrollment requirements.
 Contact the Office of International Affairs senior immigration coordinator for more information.
 For those receiving VA benefits, please contact the Graduate School for enrollment requirements.